octo-woapi/cookbook/recipes/Api-versioning.md

 http://api.linkedin.com/v1/people/

+It is important to note that this approach may impact the client and may not respect the REST principles (that a URI should refer to a unique resource).

 ### Conclusion

 There exist other ways to version your Api such as Http header or query parameter versioning...
-But since the version of an API is essential information, we recommend you to show it in the URI rather than in the HTTP header, it is straightforward and more simple (you don't have to deal with the complexity of handling the headers).
+But since the version of an API is essential information, we recommend you to show it in the URI rather than in the HTTP header, it is straightforward and more simple (you don't have to deal with the complexity of handling the headers), also we recommend including a mandatory version number, on a digit, at the highest level of the uri path.